plackyhacker/plackyhacker.github.io/kernel/hevd-3.md

 If `r9` and `r10` **don't** match we jump back to `next_process` and start over, looping until we locate the `winlogon.exe` process.

+**Fun Fact:** The linked list is circular, meaning when we get to the end it points back to the start, if we don't find `winlogon.exe` it will loop forever (in CPU terms).
+That is exactly what I did when I was debugging my code and made a mistake!

 When the target process is found `r8` points to the `_KPROCESS` of `winlogon.exe` and `r9` points to the `ImageFileName` field of `winlogon.exe`.
 We will continue to use the `r9` register, but we could easily use the `r8` one.

 ### Patching the DACL